jwbuurlage/jwbuurlage.github.io/content/blog/ctp-programmer-category.md

 ```
 Here, the map on the left-hand side corresonds to the `Maybe` functor, while on the right-hand side it corresponds to the `Word` functor.

-First, the left-hand side can be read like this.
-Take the first element of the list, then apply `f` to it.
+- The left-hand side can be read as: "take the first element of the list, then apply `f` to it".

-The right-hand side can be read as "apply the function `f` to the entire list, then take the first element".
+- The right-hand side can be read as: "apply the function `f` to the entire list, then take the first element".

-The result is the same.
-The function `f` applied to the head of the list (if any).
-On the rhs we apply the function `f` for each element in the list, whereas on the lhs we only apply it to the head.
-Because of the constraint on polymorphic function, the compiler knows that the result is equal and can choose to use the most efficient one!
+The result is the same, but obviously the left-hand side is more efficient in that it only has to apply `f` once.
+Because of the constraint on polymorphic functions, the compiler knows that the result is equal and can choose to use the most efficient one!